asfpp/asfpp/interpreter/examples/README.md

 The interpreter produces always an '.xml' file.

-ASL details
+ADL details
 ===========
-To obtain further details on ASL (of ASF++) read the user manual or see the sub-dirs in 'examples'.
+To obtain further details on ADL (of ASF++) read the user manual or see the sub-dirs in 'examples'.

 Authors